The excitement – and fashion – of the Kentucky Derby on display

 Food and Drink of Louisville

-With more than 2,500 restaurants, including several James Beard Award winners, Louisville’s dining scene showcases both international fare and upscale cuisine.
+With more than 2,500 restaurants, including several James Beard Award nominees, Louisville’s dining scene showcases both international fare and upscale cuisine.
 But, there are a few regional specialties to try to get a true taste of Louisville.
 First is the Hot Brown sandwich.
 This open-faced sandwich is piled with sliced turkey and bacon, covered in a French Mornay sauce (a béchamel with cheese in it) and broiled.
 Try it at the Brown Hotel, where it was invented in 1926.
 Follow that up with Louisville’s official cocktail, the bourbon-based Old Fashioned, at one of the bars, restaurants or distilleries on the city’s Urban Bourbon Trail.
 Explore on your own, or join up with a guide.
 Mint Julep Experiences offers pre-planned tours of area distilleries and breweries, some of which are combined with visits to local horse farms.

 Top Louisville Landmarks